ARMmbed/mbed-os-5-docs/docs/contributing/guidelines/workflow.md

 ### Reviewers

 A bot automatically adds reviewers based on the files that are actually changed.
-It uses internal reviewers database.
+It uses an internal reviewers database.
 However, this section gives you the option to specify additional, specific reviewers.
 Tag required reviewers here, such as @adbridge, @0xc0170.

 ### Release Notes